Free STD Testing in New York

 Medically reviewed by one or more members of the editorial board

-Discover Nearby Options
+Explore Nearby Options

-STD testing centers in New York
+Find an STD testing location near New York

 These numbers indicate an increase across the region.
 Since 2017, the state has observed a 2.4% increase in Chlamydia, a 9.3% increase in gonorrhea, and a 12.7% increase in syphilis cases.
 As per the Centers for Disease Control and Prevention (CDC) report, the number of syphilis cases in NY is rising after witnessing a substantial decline between 1940s-to-early 2000s.
 There's a dire need for federal, state, and local STD prevention initiatives to promote sexual, reproductive, maternal/parental, and newborn/infant health to reduce STD incidence.